infinissible/Amazing-work-day-scheduler/README.md

-# Work Day Scheduler Starter Code
+# Amazing work day scheduler

 ## Purpose
 A website that offer a work day scheduler